MicrosoftDocs/win32/desktop-src/medfound/how-to-use-h-264-avc-remux-.md

 ---
-Description: 'This topic describes when and how to use a H.264/AVC Remux MFT and MP4 Sink.' ms.assetid: '1DD236D9-775B-4417-BC49-BF52A6B3C8AD'
+Description: This topic describes when and how to use a H.264/AVC Remux MFT and MP4 Sink. ms.assetid: 1DD236D9-775B-4417-BC49-BF52A6B3C8AD
-title: 'When and How to Use H.264/AVC Remux MFT and MP4 Sink'
+title: When and How to Use H.264/AVC Remux MFT and MP4 Sink ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # When and How to Use H.264/AVC Remux MFT and MP4 Sink